About Me Button

 The only thing I had to fix was everything…

-Note that most of the below work was all done in about 7 weeks.
+Note that most of the below work was all done in about 7 weeks while working full time.

 I was somewhat naïve in knowing what would be involved in getting a car that has not run in 37 years back in running condition.
 You start off hoping and thinking most parts are still good but eventually end up in replacing almost everything.
-Take your best guess at the initial parts list and you will be very wrong.
-I am at 4 times my initial parts purchased estimate and almost none of that was to “make it pretty” All things were needed to get the car running and roadworthy safe.
+Take your best guess at the initial parts list needed and you will be extremely wrong.
+I am at 5 times my initial parts purchased estimate and almost none of that was to “make it pretty”.
+All things were needed to get the car running and roadworthy safe.
+NO system should be assumed to be good.
+Truly everything has to be inspected.

 Brakes